MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Configure-Additional-Authentication-Methods-for-AD-FS.md

 ||Did you know that Microsoft Azure provides similar functionality in the cloud?
 Learn more about [Microsoft Azure identity solutions](http://aka.ms/m2w274).<br /><br />Create a hybrid identity solution in Microsoft Azure:<br /> - [Learn about Azure Multi-Factor Authentication.](http://aka.ms/ey6o9r)<br /> - [Manage identities for single-forest hybrid environments using cloud authentication.](http://aka.ms/g1jat8)<br /> - [Manage Risk with Additional Multi-Factor Authentication for Sensitive Applications.](http://aka.ms/kt1bbm)|

 ## Microsoft and third-party additional authentication methods
-You can also configure and enable Microsoft and third-party authentication methods in AD FS in Windows Server® 2012 R2.
+You can also configure and enable Microsoft and third-party authentication methods in AD FS in Windows Server 2012 R2.
 Once installed and registered with AD FS, you can enforce MFA as part of the global or per-relying-party authentication policy.

 Below is an alphabetical list of Microsoft and third-party providers with MFA offerings currently available for AD FS in Windows Server 2012 R2.